0 out of 1 rated this helpful - Rate this topic

 • Under Identity Information:

-• For the Computer name you can provide a pattern to generate computer names.
+• For the Computer name, you can provide a pattern to generate computer names.
 For example, if you enter server####, the computer names that are created are server0001, server0002, and so on.
-The use of a pattern ensures that the scaling out of a service generates unique computer names for the virtual machines and that the computer names that are generated are related and identifiable.
+The use of a pattern ensures that when you add additional virtual machines to a service, the computer names that are generated are related and identifiable.
 If you use this method to specify the computer name, you cannot use it in combination with a name prompt parameter (@<name>@).
 You can use one method or the other, but not both.

 • DNS domain name is a Linux-specific option.
-Enter the domain name portion of the FQDN.
+Enter the domain name portion of the fully qualified domain name (FQDN).

 • The RunOnce commands apply only to Linux-based virtual machine templates.
-These commands will run in the specified order during deployment after the operating system has been configured.
-If shell conventions such as pipes are used, it is recommended to wrap each command with an explicit invocation of the shell.
-For example, /bin/sh –c “<your command>” .
+These commands run in the specified order during deployment after the operating system has been configured.
+If shell conventions, such as pipes, are used, we recommend wrapping each command with an explicit invocation of the shell, for example, /bin/sh –c “<your command>”.
 In this example, double quotes in the command must be escaped.

 • To use the virtual machine template in a service template, under Networking, configure the settings as follows: